 - Producing energy on demand

-- Reducing overall greenhouse gas emissions by using available renewable energy to pump water up to the upper reservoir during low-demand periods, and generate zero-carbon power by releasing water downhill by gravity during high-demand periods
+- Reducing overall greenhouse gas emissions by using available renewable energy to pump water up to the upper reservoir during low-demand periods, and generate carbon-free power by releasing water downhill by gravity during high-demand periods

 - Help to balance the energy grid and enhance system reliability by responding to peak energy demands